(image credit: as marked)

 - Was Chu Li Mo a third party?
 This was emphasized throughout the story.
 Well, it was more like from the girls following Ji Yao Hua.
 Their wild imagination was really on high during the beginning of the story.
 Even if ranking with Chu Li Mo’s real identity and how she was nowhere near the comparison of the backgrounds of both the princess and Ji Yao Hua, but that didn’t make it their advantage over Chu Li Mo.
 Considering how Leng Xue wasn’t into those stuffs.
 He was after all a prince himself.
 Yet he didn’t look down on others because of that ranking.
 He rated them on a different scale.
 Not to mention how he was much too serious the majority of the time.
 Hey, his nickname said it all.
 But back to the main question, was Chu Li Mo a third party in Leng Xue and Ji Yao Hua’s relationship?
 I seriously didn’t think Leng Xue and Ji Yao Hua had anything going on–even WAY before Chu Li Mo came into the picture.
 I meant sure, they were good comrades and had gotten along quite well over the years they’d known each other.
 Leng Xue sure was protective of her at times too, because of how her old wound had affected her health and all.
 But I think she was in the siblings zone already.
 If he had ever liked her, he already reacted.
 Because he was a straightforward type of person and he was quite possessive.
 (So not a good trait, lol.)
 BUT that was too obvious with him being sooo protective and possessive over Chu Li Mo in the later parts of the story.
 Even if others had decided that he and Ji Yao Hua were a couple in the past, it didn’t affect him.
 Some people might claim that not explaining might just equal to admitting.
 But he didn’t care to say those stuffs to everyone.
 If they wanted to assume, just assume.
 His most obvious reactions were directly toward Ji Yao Hua.
 So it wasn’t like he was leading her on or anything.
 He always treated her like a sister.
 That was it.
 And he did try to explain to Ji Yao Hua at one point, saying that he wanted to say it out a long time ago already YET she stopped him and said she understood.
 Of course, she only wanted to preserve some dignity and didn’t want to hear him say it out so thoroughly (which was understandable).
 Then in the later parts when he was poisoned, Leng Xue had emphasized many times that he didn’t want Yao Hua to keep taking care of him like that, because it was also torturing him that he couldn’t do anything for her in return.
 In a way, I felt he was taking care of her like a little sister and was protective of her since whenever because of that connection.
 It was like he only had her as a sibling for a while, then along came Chu Li Mo and he fell in love and wanted to focus on Li Mo AND then his sister was envious of the attention she no longer got so there it went.
 It felt that way to me.
 I’m not trying to convince anyone to ship Leng Xue/Li Mo.
 I just felt that Ji Yao Hua’s feelings toward Leng Xue were always one-sided so the whole whore-calling was soooo immature.

 - The ending.
 I think I declared it one of my favorites of recent series too early.
-Because the last ten episodes was excruciatingly painful to watch.
+Because the last ten episodes were excruciatingly painful to watch.
 Or was that the last fifteen?
 ‘Cause I swear some stuffs could be cut out.
-Like everyone has something to say at times.
+Like everyone had something to say at times.
 It was dragging out too much.
 I don’t mean discussions to solve cases, but if there were side situations, everyone had to say it.
 Or some side nagging with whatever the situation was.
 It was driving me insane.
 This, like recent series, was definitely character driven and not plot driven.

 - Hans Zhang vs. William Chan.
 Okay, some people were fighting because of how Zhang Han seemed to be in the limelight and William not so much.
 Or more like their characters.
 This series was filmed in the same year as Legend of the Ancient Sword.
 I read somewhere this one might have been filmed first.
 (NOT sure, I wasn’t paying attention to the other one at first, only followed this one at that time.)
 Around that time, Zhang Han was really popular (still is) and so he had many projects and more opportunities.
 William didn’t become SUPER popular until after Legend of the Ancient Sword was broadcasted.
 So stop fighting.